-In 1840 he completed the design of two lenses, portrait lens, and landscape lens.
+In 1840 he completed the design of two lenses, a portrait lens, and a landscape lens.
 It was an extraordinary world invention.
 Its lens allowed 16 times higher light transmittance.
 Which meant the exposure lasted less than a minute, which was incredible for the time.

 Ján Dopjera: Guitar Dobro